-AET 275 - Arch Dsgn:Foundation Studies I.....(4:2:5)
+AET 275 - Arch Dsgn:Foundation Studies I.....
+(4:3:3)

-Introduction to the design process using abstract and applied projects in three-dimensional form to investigate the relationship betwen scale, context, and building elements.
-Includes the impact of function, materials, and structure on the design process in creating architecture.
-Prerequisites: AET 170 or AID 170.
+This course is an introduction to the design process using abstract and applied projects in three-dimensional form to investigate the relationship between scale, context, and building elements.
+It includes the impact of function, materials and structure on the design process in creating architecture.
+Prerequisites: AET 125 and AET 264.

-AET 276 - Arch Dgn:Foundation Studies II......(4:2:5)
+AET 276 - Arch Dgn:Foundation Studies II(4:2:5)